madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 6th of May, 2019

+  - _Sunny_ by Bobby Hebb

+    I wanted today to do justice to the song, but to no avail.
+My celestial powers fell short.
+Luckily, you don't lack imagination, so perhaps picture yourself in a serene summer's day either chilling under the shade of a tree or having a coffee in a little Italian town.

+    I think a good birthday message is less about the wishes and more about celebrating the highlights of your past age.
+For me, this makes finding the source material a rather difficult task, so I'll keep it short.
+It puts my _heart_ at ease to know that you have achieved, in your words, a happy ending.
+My wish is that it trancends to a happy being.

 ### 4th of May, 2019

   - I think I favour Nina Simone's _Don't Let Me Be Misunderstood_ over